Phileosopher/commonplace/jobs-specialization.md

 - After enough [experience](maturity.md), people often become consultants (e.g., independent contractors, political lobbyists, bounty hunters).
 - Frequently, if someone is [influential](influence.md) enough, they can venture into a new area and [build](socialrisk.md) an entire [subgroup](groups-small.md) for themselves!

+Some of the most [influential](power-influence.md) people to change a city have either had a [poor background](classes.md) or are [foreign](culture.md) to the region, though they'll often connect more with the people who they're [similar with](people-friends.md) than their immediate neighbors.

+APPLICATION: People in ancient (and small) societies are the equivalent of a spoke in a wheel they [believe](understanding-certainty.md) they don't [understand](understanding.md), but people in modern (and large) societies are the equivalent of a cog in a vast automobile they [imagine](imagination.md) they *do* understand.

-APPLICATION: People who lead societies statistically come from smaller towns because they have to learn a wider range of skills to survive and have a stronger sense of [responsibility](meaning.md).
+FURTHER APPLICATION: People who lead societies statistically come from smaller towns because they have to learn a wider range of skills to survive and have a stronger sense of [responsibility](meaning.md).

 Naturally, as groups grow, they become towns, that slowly become [cities](politics-city.md), with all the specializations that exist in pretty much every other city.

-## APPLICATION: specialization-cities

-APPLICATION: Every time society suffers a *massive* decline in population, [technology](technology.md) moves backward by a few hundred years from all its required specializations.
-It catches up again rather quickly, but is frequently difficult for people to adapt for at least a few generations.

-APPLICATION: People in ancient (and small) societies are the equivalent of a spoke in a wheel they [believe](understanding-certainty.md) they don't [understand](understanding.md), but people in modern (and large) societies are the equivalent of a cog in a vast automobile they [imagine](imagination.md) they *do* understand.

 APPLICATION: Civilization means more people.
 Follow where the streets get quieter to find the "natural" state of a region, then keep going until you're far away from the city center to find an entirely different [culture](culture.md).

-APPLICATION: [Creative](mind-creativity.md) people and for people willing to take large-scale [social risks](socialrisk.md) thrive in large cities because they can revitalize social voids (i.e., ravaged by [criminal elements](rules.md) or [unfulfilled needs](purpose.md)).
-Then, other people follow that [trend](trends.md) and [new communities](groups-small.md) arise from the derelict remains of a long-forgotten [relic](legacy.md).

-APPLICATION: Some of the most [influential](power-influence.md) people to change a city have either had a [poor background](classes.md) or are [foreign](culture.md) to the region, though they'll often connect more with the people who they're [similar with](people-friends.md) than their immediate neighbors.
+Every time society suffers a *massive* decline in population, [technology](technology.md) moves backward by a few hundred years from all its required specializations.
+It catches up again rather quickly, but is frequently difficult for people to adapt for at least a few generations.

+A "developed" society is simply a society that has *extremely* high specializations compared to its neighbors.
+This is mostly a product of [technology](technology.md) and population, though the [political system](politics-systems.md) plays a massive role in how much [innovation](mind-creativity.md) continues that development.
+"Developed" societies tend to view other societies with either disdain or disregard, but they can always stand to [learn](education.md) from them.

 APPLICATION: Institutions do not create civilization.
 They are a product of it.
 Highly [influential](power-influence.md) individuals [create](mind-creativity.md) [order](understanding-certainty.md), which develops *into* institutions and enforced via [tradition](habits.md).
 Over time, the [trends](trends.md) across many years makes it [less effective](mgmt-badsystems.md), which opens the way for *another* individual to form an institution to do a better job at [enforcing](rules.md) and [building](results.md) civilization.

-APPLICATION: A "developed" society is simply a society that has *extremely* high specializations compared to its neighbors.
-This is mostly a product of [technology](technology.md) and population, though the [political system](politics-systems.md) plays a massive role in how much [innovation](mind-creativity.md) continues that development.
-"Developed" societies tend to view other societies with either disdain or disregard, but they can always stand to [learn](education.md) from them.